 SaveArtSpace is proud to present Photosymphony, a public art exhibition on billboard ad space in New York, NY, opening May 8, 2026, curated by Millie Brown.

-SaveArtSpace x Millie Brown invite artists to imagine nature not as backdrop, resource, or metaphor, but as a sentient presence with agency, intelligence, and voice.
-The theme asks how humans might live with the natural world rather than over it - through attention, reciprocity, care, and shared systems of survival.
+Imagine nature not as backdrop, resource, or metaphor, but as a sentient presence with agency, intelligence, and voice.
+Asking how humans might live with the natural world rather than over it - through attention, reciprocity, care, and shared systems of survival.

-Billboard works selected through this open call will be curated in dialogue with Photosymphony: A Live Plant Orchestra by Millie Brown, a large-scale, multisensory installation presented in New York during Frieze Art Week this May.
+The billboard work selected through the open call will be curated in dialogue with Photosymphony: A Live Plant Orchestra by Millie Brown, a large-scale, multisensory installation presented in New York this fall.
 The work aims to recontextualize nature by bringing it into the gallery space, opening up a dialogue between human and nature.

 Curator